rienafairefr/SharpYNAB/README.rst

     client.Push(1);

 Here I'm pushing a single modification, like adding an entity.
 For more involved scenarii (like adding an account, or transfer transactions), you need to push more entities.
-SharpnYNAB protects your data at that point by forbidding you to push more that what you explicitely intend to modify
+SharpYNAB protects your data at that point by forbidding you to push more that what you explicitely intend to modify